-When people are asked what they want to be when they grow up, the brave ones usually respond and say that they would like to become firefighters.
+When students are asked what they want to be when they grow up, the brave ones usually respond and say that they would like to become firefighters.
 This is because they are our modern-day heroes, risking their lives to save others during fires.

-Today, we got to take a peek into the lives of lifesavers in emergencies, at COSEM’s training grounds!
+Today, we took a peek into the lives of lifesavers at COSEM’s training grounds!

 What does COSEM do?

-Students were taught simple steps to remember in an emergency situation that calls for CPR before an emergency medical team arrives.
+Students were taught simple steps in responding to an emergency situation that calls for CPR before an emergency medical team arrives.

-After that, they had a go at practising CPR under the guidance of the instructors.
+After that, they had a go in practising CPR under the guidance of the instructors.

 Everybody loves Firefighting

-Here, students got to try on the firefighter’s gear.
-And that’s not something you can do every day!
+Here, students got to put on a firefighter’s gear.
+And that’s not something you can wear it every day!

 Helmet on and ready to go!

-A bit of a challenge putting on multiple pieces of bulky gear at once.
-Of course, it’s no sweat when you know these are all meant to protect the firefighter as much as possible in the fire’s blaze.
+It was a bit of a challenge to put on multiple pieces of the bulky gear fast.
+Of course, it’s no sweat when you know these garments are meant to protect firefighters as much as possible when they battle the blaze.

-And did you know?
-In an emergency, firefighters must be dressed in all their gear and be ready to go in under one minute!
-That’s possible after all their training.
+And do you know that in an emergency, firefighters need to get completely dressed and be ready to go in one minute!
+That’s only possible after they have completed all their training.

-The instructors also shared that red fire extinguishers are the latest ones and comply with the recent regulations, while blue fire extinguishers are outdated and would be phased out soon.
+The instructors also shared that red-colour fire extinguishers are the latest, complying with the latest regulations.
+The blue-colour fire extinguishers would be phased out soon as they are outdated.

-There’s a reminder to check that your fire extinguisher hasn’t expired!
+Also, do remember to your fire extinguisher at home hasn’t expired!

-The highlight was the tour of the fire simulator, where a set-up of a kitchen could be set on fire under controlled conditions for training purposes.
+The highlight of the learning journey was the fire extinguisher simulator, where a set-up kitchen could be set on fire under controlled conditions for training purposes.

 The instructor first shared the three stages of fire: